oreximus/learnings/InformationTechnology/Information_Security/Armour_Infosec/notes.md

-# Comprehensive Network & Information Security Notes
+### Comprehensive Network & Information Security Notes (Revised)

+I've reviewed the document and replaced all Mermaid diagrams with simple ASCII explanations while cross-checking the content for accuracy.
+Here's the revised version:

 ## Table of Contents